bsc-s2/pykit/ratelimiter/README.md

 This library is considered not test well.

 #   Synopsis
-This module has two usages.
+This module provides a way for rate limit and throttle.

-One is pre consume and get left capacity, another is request and wait timeout mode.
+We use a pre consume and get left capacity mode.
 Here is the example:

 ```python